eyas-ranjous/round-robin-js/README.md

 ```

 ### constructor
-constructor accepts an initial list of items that will be loaded internally and given unique keys.
+accepts an initial list of values.

 #### JS